AlexanderMaxRanabel/xarm/README.md

-X Server
+Xarm Server
 --------

+Xarm is a continuation of X Windows System and X11

-The X server accepts requests from client applications to create windows, which are (normally rectangular) "virtual screens" that the client program can draw into.
+The Xarm server accepts requests from client applications to create windows, which are (normally rectangular) "virtual screens" that the client program can draw into.